kirinmurphy/prompt_engineered/README.md

 Random assortment of prompts and tools used in Custom GPTs and AI applications.

+### Meta-Prompting Assistant

+[Custom meta-prompt instructions](./custom_gpts/meta_prompting_assistant.md) for developing consistent, structured formatting of unique system prompts.

 ### Custom GPTs

+[When In Roma](./custom_gpts/when_in_roma) - Conversational mexican spanish translations with additional context and grammar notes.

 [Meal Trackerer](./custom_gpts/meal_trackerer) - Track your nutrition information across different meals.